 There are many resources available to help students who are experiencing difficulty with academic, personal, medical, and mental health issues.
 The following steps can guide you to the appropriate office.

-Is the student a danger to themselves or others, OR does the student need some other immediate assistance?
+Is this student an imminent danger to themselves or others, OR do they need some other immediate assistance?

 The student is in my presence and showing signs of needing help but I don’t know how serious it is.
-I am unsure of how to help and extremely concerned about the student: Contact Health and Counseling Services at (315) 279-5368 or [email protected], Monday-Friday 8 a.m - 4:30 p.m.
+I am unsure of how to help and extremely concerned about the student: Contact Health and Counseling Center at (315) 279-5368 or [email protected], Monday-Friday 8 a.m - 4:30 p.m.
 If after hours, contact the National Suicide and Crisis Lifeline by calling or texting 988.

-The student is NOT in my presence but has said or written something concerning to me; acted strangely; or appeared to be unkempt, in distress, upset, or under the influence of drugs or alcohol, and I want to be sure they get some help: Contact the Keuka Cares Team (KCT) by filling out this form.
+The student is NOT in my presence but has said or written something concerning to me; acted strangely; or appeared to be unkempt, in distress, upset, or under the influence of drugs or alcohol, and I want to be sure they get some help: Contact the Keuka Cares Team by Share a concern.